TommyJones/r-squared-short-paper/README.md

 This repo contains a short paper describing a variation on R-squared for multivariate outcomes.

-This work was originally derived for topic models.
-The (as yet unpublished) topic modeling version is [here](https://arxiv.org/pdf/1911.11061.pdf).
-This paper is hopefully destined for a statistics journal and can be used more generally.
-The calculation described is available in the R Package `mvrsquared`, [available on CRAN.](https://CRAN.R-project.org/package=mvrsquared).
+To compile this paper please do the following:

+1. Run all scripts in R/ in numerical order, from "01-" to "05-"
+2. Knit r-squared-short.Rmd using RStudio or knitr